jerome1232/Millward-Resume/docs/index.md

 - Created a Web App for generating music based on songs the user selected.
 - Learned Python Flask to showcase a Tensor Flow Generative Adversarial Neural Network using Spotify API to generate similar music.
 - Won most creative out of 30 teams.

+### Web Development

+`January 2018 - January 2021`
+Solo JavaScript Developer

+- Designed an <a href="https://display-of-my-projects.glitch.me/SuperHex.html">audio visualizer</a> using the Web Audio API and canvas element.
+- Crafted a <a href="https://display-of-my-projects.glitch.me/SuperHex.html">rhythm game </a>with over 1,300 lines of combined CSS, HTML, and JS.
+- Implemented SoundCloud Widgets and Cross-Origin Resource Sharing guidelines in interacting with external domains.
+- Profiled and optimized scripts to decrease memory usage by 50% and load times by 20%.

 ## Service and Work History